Umutayb/pickleib/README.md

 ___
 ###How To Get Started:

-First, the library should be exported into an empty automation project by using:
+First, the library should be exported into an empty automation project.
+There are two ways of doing this.
+###First Way:
 ```
 mvn clean package -DbuildDirectory=directory/to/project/lib
 ```